Thursday, March 4, 2021

 But let's not digress: we have already used more than three phonoteleradiograph cylinders to think these reminiscences,[Author's note: The vibrations of the brain, when thinking, were communicated directly to a special recorder, which in turn transmitted them to their destination.
 Today this device has been completely revamped.] and we have not yet reached the main point of our narration.

-As we have said at the beginning, three had been the great revolutions that have received so much attention; but after them, humanity, accustomed to peace and an immobile stability, both in the scientific fields, where, thanks to the definitiveness of the principles conquered, and in the social fields, where, thanks to the wonderful wisdom of their laws and high morality of their customs, had lost the very notion of vigilance and caution, and despite its very lengthy lessons in blood, did not suspect the terrible events that were about to take place.
+As we have said at the beginning, three were the great revolutions that were so well-known; but after them, humanity, accustomed to peace and an immobile stability, both in the scientific fields, where, thanks to the definitiveness of the mastered principles, and in the social fields, where, thanks to the wonderful wisdom of their laws and high morality of their customs, had lost the very notion of vigilance and caution, and despite its very lengthy lessons in blood, did not suspect the terrible events that were about to take place.

 The ignorance of the immense plot that had been forged everywhere is explained, like everything else, perfectly, by several reasons: in the first place, the language spoken by animals, a primitive language, but picturesque and beautiful, was known to very few men, and this fact was understood; living beings then had been divided into two unique portions: the men, the upper class, the elite as they could be called, of the planet, all equal in rights and almost, almost in intellectuality, and the animals, an inferior humanity that had been progressing very slowly, traversing through the millennia, but one that had found itself at that time, for this can be seen in the mammals, above all, in certain conditions of a very appreciable relative perfectibility.
 Now, very well: the elite, the man, would have judged it unbecoming of his dignity to learn any of the so-called inferior animal dialects.